 The Group is committed to giving back to the community while expanding its businesses.
-On one hand, we help develop the healthcare industry by cultivating more medical professionals for the succession of invaluable medical knowledge, skills and experience.
-On the other hand, we support charitable activities and engage in a wide range of social events such as caring for the disabled or elderly, providing medical supports to the underserved, and organizing health talks and blood donations to fulfil our corporate social responsibility.
+On one hand, the Group helps developing the healthcare industry by cultivating more medical professionals for the succession of invaluable medical knowledge, skills and experience.
+On the other hand, the Group supports charitable activities and engage in a wide range of social events such as caring for the disabled or elderly, providing medical supports to the underserved, and organizing health talks and blood donations to fulfil the corporate social responsibility.